-Demonstrating a causal relationship between decentralisation and economic improvement remains controversial, 42 but it is increasingly accepted that establishing new forms of governing authority and capacity at levels beneath the central state can generate a range of social and knowledge. civic benefits.
+Demonstrating a causal relationship between decentralisation and economic improvement remains controversial,42 but it is increasingly accepted that establishing new forms of governing authority and capacity at levels beneath the central state can generate a range of social and civic benefits.

-improvements in the sense of citizen efficacy, 43 and others improvements in social capital.44 arising from such reforms.
-Some and self-activity which these can enable.
-44 As various economists - such as Andy Haldane - have suggested, these elements are often prescribed roles. the wellsprings of economic prosperity.46
+Some highlight, for instance, improvements in the sense of citizen efficacy, 43 and others improvements in social capital, 44 arising from such reforms.
+Some stress the kinds of community engagement and self-activity which these can enable.
+44 As various economists - such as Andy Haldane - have suggested, these elements are often the wellsprings of economic prosperity.
+46

-Equally, as one recent comparative study has demonstrated, 47 it may be that the specific features and finances of any devolved model are key factors determining whether efforts at devolution will ultimately in particular, to the risk arising from the delegation of policy responsibilities to institutions which have 'unfunded mandates' - a very pertinent insight when a future-given the ingrained wariness to this idea in-challenges and constraints also need to be UK government may be establishing new devolved authorities in a context of public spending stringency.
+Equally, as one recent comparative study has demonstrated,47 it may be that the specific features and finances of any devolved model are key factors determining whether efforts at devolution will ultimately generate economic gains.
+Its authors point, in particular, to the risk arising from the delegation of policy responsibilities to institutions which have 'unfunded mandates' - a very pertinent insight when a future UK government may be establishing new devolved authorities in a context of public spending stringency.